Canadian Spirit Resources (CVE:SPI) Trading Up 33.3% – Here’s What Happened

-Canadian Spirit Resources Inc. (CVE:SPI – Get Free Report)’s stock price shot up 33.3% during trading on Saturday .
+Shares of Canadian Spirit Resources Inc. (CVE:SPI – Get Free Report) rose 33.3% on Saturday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-297,000 shares changed hands during mid-day trading, an increase of 239% from the average session volume of 87,541 shares.
+Approximately 297,000 shares were traded during mid-day trading, an increase of 239% from the average daily volume of 87,541 shares.
 The stock had previously closed at C$0.02.

 Canadian Spirit Resources Inc, a natural resources company, focuses on the identification and development of opportunities in the unconventional natural gas sector in Canada.
 It primarily develops the Montney Formation natural gas and natural gas liquids resource play in the Farrell Creek Montney area of northeastern British Columbia.